 Finding The Angles: The Crosshairs of a Given Location on Earth

 There is much on this chart drawing that you should ignore for now, including all the red and blue lines jutting around the chart.
 For now imagine that the small center circle inside the chart, around which the numbers appear, is the sphere of the Earth.
-Look at the four bold lines that jut out from that sphere.
+Look at the four bold black lines that jut out from that sphere.
 These 4 lines are much like the “cross-hairs” of the location.
-It is as if planets on them have arrived at the location, those moving toward them (clockwise) are arriving, and after passing a planet is leaving the location.
+It is as if planets on them have arrived at the location.
+Those moving toward them (clockwise) are arriving.
+After passing them, a planet is leaving the location.
 These 4 points are called the “Angles” or “Pivots” of the chart.
 Planets on them signify extremely prominent or pervasive influences on life circumstances.

 The horizontal line is the horizon at the place you were born.
 Horizon is in the word horizontal so that should be easy to remember.
 Notice on the left that it is marked with an AC, for Ascendant.
 On the opposite side, there is a DC, for Descendant.
 The Ascendant is where planets rise or “ascend”, while the Descendant is where they set or “descend”.
 The Ascendant is toward the east and the Descendant is toward the west, as “the Sun rises in the east, and sets in the west”.
 A planet above the line is above the horizon, in the sky.
 A planet below the line is below the horizon, under the earth.